mackworth/cTiVo/README.md

 * Change download directories for each download.
 * Create custom Formats with completely customizable encoder options for multiple formats.
 * Show only the encoding formats you actually use.
-* Specify filename formats for compatability with Plex or other media systems.
+* Specify filename formats for compatibility with Plex or other media systems.
 * Support for different encoders, including HandBrake, mencoder, ffmpeg, Elgato.
 * Scheduling of when the queue will be processed.
 * Options to prevent sleep or quitting until processing complete.
 * Access remote TiVos (requires network reconfiguration).
 * Folders optionally created for each series.
+* Provides a Remote Control to run your TiVo from your Mac.

 ## Information About Your Shows
 * Customizable columns about shows, downloads and subscriptions; show exactly what you want to see and no more.